What is Stress Urinary Incontinence ?

 The Physiotherapist will review your programme on a monthly interval or more frequently if required.
 You will be prescribed a home exercise programme of pelvic floor exercises.
 Treatment is completed after you have achieved optimal results as determined by you and your Physiotherapist.

-Your Physiotherapist will evaluate your condition through an assessment and a.
+Your Physiotherapist will evaluate your condition through an assessment and a physical examination.
 The Physiotherapist will interview you and ask you questions related to your urinary leakage problem.
 This is to determine the severity of the condition and your perception of it.
-After that, the Physiotherapist will complete a to measure the strength of your pelvic floor muscles.
+After that, the Physiotherapist will complete a physical examination to measure the strength of your pelvic floor muscles.
 Based on the findings, your Physiotherapist will tailor the therapy to best suits your needs.

 The Rehabilitation Department offers a wide range of therapy services for both women and children.
 Our team of dedicated Activity Therapists, Occupational Therapists and Physiotherapists Therapists aim to deliver high quality specialized services to all patients.